0xmetaschool/Learning-Projects/YeBot- Build a Kanye West AI Bot using OpenAI API/3. Let’s Build Some Dope Shit/Create a Yeezy Twitter bot.md

 Boom!
 We're done here, let the `gpt4_twitter_job` take care of business.

+---
-Assignment: Share the screenshot of your AI twitter bot’s profile page.
+**Assignment: Share the screenshot of your AI twitter bot’s profile page.**